Courage Brewery: Origin and family ownership

-John Courage died suddenly at the age of 36 and was buried at St. John's, Horsleydown.
-In 1797, John Courage married Harriot (nee Stewart) (1765-1797) and the couple had four children, John (Junior), Ann, Elisabeth and Harriet On John's death, his wife took over the running of the business until her own death.
+John Courage died suddenly at the age of 36 in 1797 and was buried at St. John's, Horsleydown.
+In 1786, he had married Harriot (née Stewart or Murdoch) (1765-1797/98) and the couple had four children, John (Junior), Ann, Elisabeth and Harriet On John's death, his wife took over the running of the business until her own death.

 Since the four Courage children were still young (the eldest, John, was only 9 years old at the time of Harriet's death), John Donaldson, the Managing Clerk, took over running the day-to-day business and care for the children.
 In 1800, John Donaldson was named a partner and the business was renamed Courage & Donaldson reflecting the effective partnership.
 Profits were initially split with Donaldson receiving a third, which was subsequently amended to half of profits and half of the capital of the business.

 John Courage Junior (26 June 1788 - 8 March 1854) joined the business in 1804 at the age of 14 and became a partner in the business in 1811.
-John the Second married Susan, the daughter of a Norfolk Brewer, Sidney Hawes of Coltishall in 1823.
+John the Second married Susan, the daughter of a Norfolk brewer, Sidney Hawes of Coltishall in 1823.
 The Courages lived at De Crespigny Terrace, Camberwell and had ten children.

 In 1836 John Donaldson retired from the business and his share was transferred to his son Thomas and his brother Robert joined in 1841.
 In 1851, the Donaldson family withdrew from management.

 In 1852, John Courage Junior and his sons Robert and John (the third) (25 January 1829 - 1861) then took over the business in partnership.
 On John Courage Junior's death, the sons carried on, and in 1856 a further partnership was formed when John (the third) and Robert (1830-1894) admitted Edward (1833-1904) into the partnership.
 Following John (the third)'s death, the partnership was reconstituted again, when Henry Courage was admitted.
 One final change to the partnership was made in 1882 with the admission of Robert's son, Robert Michell Courage (died 1887).

 Robert Courage acted as Chairman of the limited company between 1888 and 1894 followed on his death by Edward Courage who acted as Chairman from 1894 to 1904.
 Edward Courage resided for nearly all his life at Shenfield Place, Shenfield, Essex.
 Having entered the business in 1856, he became a partner in 1889.

-Following the death of Edward Courage, he was followed as Chairman by his son, Old Etonian Raymond Courage (1866-1951), Lord of the Manor of Edgcote from 1926 until his death.
-Raymond Courage was the great grandson of John Courage.
+Following the death of Edward Courage, he was followed as Chairman by his son, Old Etonian Raymond Courage (1866-1951), Lord of the manor of Edgcote from 1926 until his death.
+Raymond Courage was the great-grandson of John Courage.

 Raymond Courage was succeeded by his son, Richard Courage (1913-1994), as Chairman of the company throughout the 1950s to the 1970s.